stevekramercellist/cellist/gallery.md

    {% include gimage.html url="/images/photos/esti1.JPG"
 description="Esti." %}

-   {% include gimage.html url="/images/photos/jenniferhigdonfilter.jpg" description="With my dear friends in life, Jennifer Higdon and Michael Shingo Crawford, following a great performance of Jennifer Higdon's Nocturne for cello and piano, with Michael Shingo Crawford at the piano.
-Working with contemporary composers is a cornerstone of my musical life, and the International Contemporary Composers Festival of North America, a collaboration with composers on a global scale, is a testament to that." %}
+   {% include gimage.html url="/images/photos/jenniferhigdonfilter.jpg" description="Promoting composers.
+Following a performance with music by Jennifer Higdon and other American composers.
+Working with contemporary composers is a cornerstone of my musical life welcoming collaborations with composers on a global scale." %}